dancercasey/getlexaicoin/README.md

 - Reason: Forked StellarTerm only after price anchoring, Known badge activation, and TOML verification
 - Governance Note: Ensures LEX enters the directory with full optics, not speculative metadata

+### Governance Milestone: Meta Platform Breach – Lexaicoin [LEX]
+**Date:** October 4, 2025
+**Platform:** Facebook (Meta Business Suite)
+**Event:** Page Lockdown, Appeal Failure, Ad Billing Misconduct

+**Summary:**
+Lexaicoin’s Facebook Page was locked without warning by Meta, citing vague “Community Standards” violations.
+No prior notice, no clear infraction, and no functional appeal mechanism.
+Meta’s system demanded two-factor authentication via an unknown channel, failed to deliver the required code, and blocked all attempts to submit a response.

+**Actions Taken:**
+- Contest post removed
+- Ad statistics stripped from promotional content
+- Page discovered locked post-edit; no visibility, no access
+- Payment method removed from Meta Ads Manager
+- Account spending limit set to $0 to halt further charges
+- $3.54 charged during lockdown for ads likely restricted from view

+**Governance Note:**
+Meta continues to charge for ad delivery on a Page they themselves locked.
+This constitutes a breach of business protocol, optics suppression, and billing misconduct.
+Lexaicoin does not rely on Meta’s platform for credibility, visibility, or governance.
+Their system profits from behavioral data extraction while suppressing validator-grade transparency.

+**Response Statement:**
+> “Meta flagged the wrong project.
+Lexaicoin operates with timestamped governance, zero data harvesting, and validator-grade optics.
+If Meta wants to shut the Page down, so be it.
+We don’t need their platform to build legacy—we already have one.”

+**Status:**
+- Ads paused
+- Charges disputed
+- Incident logged as precedent for future platform interactions

 ---

 ## ⚠️ ATTENTION: Lexaicoin [LEX] Strategic Update